The Best Gifts for Writers

 26. A Planner

-Having a place dedicated to daily tasks, appointments, and to-do lists is great so a planner makes an excellent gift for a writer.
+Having a place dedicated to daily tasks, appointments, and to-do lists are great so a planner makes an excellent gift for a writer.
 My favorite is the daily At-A-Glance planner.

-I love it because each day has it’s own page which includes a spot for appointments, top 3 tasks for the day, and a to-do list section.
-It also has spots dedicated for extra notes (this is where I keep a gratitude list), a “win of the day,” and a tracker.
-It’s seriously the best planner, ever!
+I love it because each day has its own page which includes a spot for appointments, top 3 tasks for the day, and a to-do list section.
+Every month has its own tab and calendar, plus a place to plan your goals and tasks for the month.
+Each daily page also has spots dedicated for extra notes (this is where I keep a gratitude list), a “win of the day,” and a tracker.
+It’s seriously the best planner ever!

 27. The Freelancer’s Bible by Sarah Horowitz